ParticleG/tauri-plugin-web-bluetooth-api/README.md

 | --- | --- |
 | `get_availability` | Returns whether a Bluetooth adapter was detected on the host.
 | `get_devices` | Lists cached devices matched via `request_device`.
-| `request_device` | Scans for peripherals according to Web Bluetooth filters and returns the first match.
+| `request_device` | Scans for peripherals according to Web Bluetooth filters and yields the device selected by the active `SelectionHandler` (first match by default).
 | `connect_gatt` / `disconnect_gatt` | Connects or disconnects the device's primary GATT server.
 | `forget_device` | Removes a cached device identifier.
 | `get_primary_services` | Lists primary services (optionally filter by UUID).